On the Leading Order Term of the Lattice Yang-Mills Free Energy: Introduction and Main Result

-In \cite{Cha1}, the computation of the leading order term of $F_{n,g}$ is obtained by fixing the axial gauge and by approximating $\mu_{n,g}$ through an effective Gaussian theory called lattice Maxwell theory (see e.g.\ \cite[Chapter 22]{GlimmJaffe} for more on this).
+In \cite{Cha1}, the computation of the leading order term of $F_{n,g}$ is obtained by fixing the axial gauge and by approximating $\mu_{n,g}$ through an effective Gaussian theory sometimes referred to as lattice Maxwell theory.
+For a general introduction to lattice Maxwell theory in the context of renormalization of lattice gauge theories, see e.g.\ \cite[Section 22.6]{GlimmJaffe} and for a more detailed analysis, see e.g.\ \cite{Balaban1, Balaban2,Balaban3}.
 To state this more precisely, we need to introduce some further notation.
 Consider the maximal tree $T_n$ in $\Lambda_n$ with root $(0,\ldots, 0)\in \Lambda_n$ and edges in $E_n$.
 It contains an edge $e=(x,y)\in E_{n}$ if and only if its vertices $x,y\in \Lambda_n$ are of the form \be x= (x_1, x_2,\ldots, x_j, 0,\ldots,0),\;\;\; y=x+e_j= (x_1, x_2,\ldots, x_j +1, 0,\ldots,0), \ee for some $j\in[d]$.
 This includes in particular every edge of the form $e=(x,x+e_d)\in E_n$.
 We denote the set of edges in $T_n$ by $E_{n}^0 = E_{T_n}\subset E_n$ and we identify

 Loosely speaking, elements in $\bR^{E_n^1}$ correspond to a Lie algebra component of the gauge field connections in the axial gauge.
 For $e=(x,y)\in E_{n}$, we set $u_{e'}=-u_e$ if $e'=(y,x)$ denotes the negatively oriented version of $e\in E_n$ and for $p=(x,j,k)\in P_{n}$, we set \be \ee Finally, we define the non-negative symmetric quadratic form $\Sigma_n: \bR^E_{n}\times \bR^E_{n}\to \bR$ by \be \Sigma_n(u,v) =\sum_{p\in P_{n}} u_p v_p\ee and we denote its restriction to $\bR^{E_n^1}$ by $\Sigma_n^0 :\bR^{E_n^1}\times \bR^{E_n^1}\to \bR$.
 For simplicity of notation, we denote the associated symmetric matrices $\Sigma_n \in\bR^{|E_n|\times|E_n|}, \Sigma_n^0 \in \bR^{|E_n^1| \times |E_n^1|}$ again by $\Sigma_n$ and, respectively, $\Sigma_n^0$.
 Since $\Sigma_n\geq 0$ (and hence $\Sigma_n^0\geq 0$), it is clear that